-^{3 4}Research Associates, Center for Public Policy, Indian Institute of Management, Bangalore in 1992 (House of Commons, 2001).
-In the last two decades, governments in many countries have successfully employed this form6 of partnership to provide several public services such as transport, energy, water, waste management, schools and hospitals, defense establishments and telecommunications (NCPPP, 2002).
+&lt;sup>2 Research Fellow, Indian Institute of Management, Bangalore have successfully employed this form of partnership to provide several public services such as transport, energy, water, waste management, schools and hospitals, defense establishments and telecommunications (NCPPP, 2002).
 For example, Singapore's e-Citizen portal is a success story of Government to Citizen (G2C) initiative under e-Governance, where people can access 1300 government services.
 In India, e-Seva (meaning electronic service), implemented in Andhra Pradesh provides more than one hundred services, ranging from the payment of utility bills to the registration of motor vehicles.
 An impact assessment study indicates that citizens reported significant improvements in services compared to the manual system of payments and resulted in reduction of travel costs and waiting times (IIMA, 2007).